YellowJacketLinux/yjl-sysusers/README.md

 (or both) and at least one of them must be set to `true`.

-When a name object has a `grp` property that is set to `true` and the group account does not already exist, the `yjl-sysuser` utility will create a group using the ID specified by the `myid` property if neither a group or user already are using that ID.
+When a name object has a `grp` property that is set to `true` and the group account does not already exist, the `yjl-sysusers` utility will create a group using the ID specified by the `myid` property if neither a group or user already are using that ID.

-When a name object has a `usr` property that is set to `true` and the user account does not already exist, the `yjl-sysuser` utility will create an account using the ID specified by the `myid` property if that ID is available *unless* the group with same name was created with a different ID, in which case that ID will be used.
+When a name object has a `usr` property that is set to `true` and the user account does not already exist, the `yjl-sysusers` utility will create an account using the ID specified by the `myid` property if that ID is available *unless* the group with same name was created with a different ID, in which case that ID will be used.